pushowl/nacelle-pushowl-nuxt-module/README.md

 3. Edit each of the active notification you see and change all instances of cart URLs in them to your actual cart URL (as discussed above).
    ![changing cart urls](/assets/cart-url-change.png)
 4. Save and you are done!

+### 6. Browse Abandonment automation (Optional, if enabled)

+Browse Abandonment, if available on your PushOwl plan, works out of the box through this module.
+There are two requirements though:

+1. You should be using version 2.x or above of the Nacelle Nuxt Starter for your store.
+2. Your product URLs defined in the Shopify admin should still work (as it is or with redirection).
+This is because on clicking Browse Abandonment notifications, users are taken to the product URL defined in the Shopify admin.

 ## API